RAM AND THE HE-GOAT

 323 BC.
 He was only 32 years old.
 It was a sad thing.
 He had conquered the known world,

 but he couldn't conquer Alexander.
 Sound familiar?
-That old fallen nature in
+That incorrigible fallen nature within

-each and every one of us human beings is our greatest adversary.
+each and every one of we, sons of Adam, is our greatest and most intransigent adversary.
 Is it not?
-It is incorrigible,
+It is

-unrepentant, unruly, unmanageable, unchangeable and doesn't have a shred of real
+unrepentant, unruly, unchangeable and doesn't have a shred of real

 goodness in it.
 As you have it in Romans 3:12,